Easy Rhubarb Muffins with Glaze

 - Heat oven to 350 degrees.
 Prepare 12 muffin cups by greasing or adding cupcake liners.

-- In a large mixing bowl combine the first six ingredients well.
+- In a large mixing bowl combine the first six ingredients, mixing well.

-- In a 4-cup glass measure combine egg, oil, juice and zest; stir into the dry ingredients, making sure that all is moist but not over mixing.
+- In a 4-cup glass measure combine egg, oil, juice and zest; stir into the dry ingredients, making sure that everything is moist but not over mixing.
 Fold in rhubarb.

 - Fill prepared muffin cups about 3/4 full (a spring-loaded large cookie or ice cream scoops works great for this).